JibbSmart/JoyShockMapper/README.md

 ### 6. Modeshifts

 Almost all settings described in previous sections that are assignations (i.e.: uses an equal sign '=') can be chorded like a regular button mapping.
-This is called a modeshift because you are reconfiguring the controller when specific buttons are enabled.
+This is called a modeshift because you are reconfiguring the controller when specific buttons are pressed.
 The only *exceptions* are those listed here below.
 ```
 AUTOLOAD
 JSM_DIRECTORY